-Some developers at the Universidad de Extremadura are working on a contribution to the learning management system Moodle [17] to generate meta-data to describe the courses.
+Some developers at the Universidad de Extremadura are working on a contribution to the learning management system Moodle [17] to generate meta-data to describe the courses as LOM metadata.

 The LOM standard can be implemented using XSL transforms.
 No specific player for LOM metadata is known.